 (h) The roof exterior

-(i) The property within 30m of the building subject to inspection.
+(i) The property (but not secondary buildings unless by arrangement) within 30m of the building subject to inspection.

 4. AREAS FOR INSPECTION:

 The Client or its agent shall arrange right of entry, facilitate physical entry to the property and supply necessary information to enable the inspector to undertake the inspection and prepare a report.
 The inspector is not responsible for arranging entry to the property or parts of the property.
 Areas where reasonable entry is denied to the inspector, or where reasonable access is not available, are excluded from, and do not form part of, the inspection.

 (a) The inspections and report does not include any areas that are concealed, contained, or cannot be seen, due to:

 (i) furniture or other personal belongings concealing evidence of issues which may be discovered at a later date;

 (ii) any furniture or personal belongings;

 (iii) locked doors, pets, narrow boundary clearance, thick vegetation, small roof or crawl space and weather conditions.

 (b) The inspector cannot move or relocate any furniture or personal belongings.